yehia67/documentation/trinity/0.1/how-to-guides/create-deep-link.md

 2. Go back to the home page and click **Receive** to generate a new address

-3. Create a deep link, using the new address
+3. Manually create a deep link outside of Trinity, using the new address

 4. Embed the deep link on your website or ecommerce platform